-Information concerning the Company's financial condition, including selected financial data, information on capitalization and indebtedness and a description of the risk factors is set forth in the Company's Annual Report on Form 10-K for the fiscal year ended December 31, 2012 (Exhibit IV).
+Information concerning the Company's financial condition, including selected financial data, information on capitalization and indebtedness and a description of the risk factors is set forth in the Company's Annual Report (Exhibit IV).

-The reasons for the offer and the use of proceeds are described in I.A above.
+The reasons for the offer and the use of proceeds are described in III.A above.

-Information on the Company's capitalization and indebtedness and stockholder's equity is set forth in the Company's Annual Report on Form 10-K for the fiscal year ended December 31, 2012 (Exhibit IV).
-For detailed information related to the Company's Capital, please refer to the section entitled "Capital" on pages 57 - 61 of the Company's Management's Discussion and Analysis of Financial Conditions and Results of Operations ("MD&A") included in its Annual Report (Exhibit IV).
-For detailed information related to the Company's indebtedness, please refer to the long-term debt and debt issuance paragraphs included in the section entitled "Liquidity and dividends" on pages 51 - 55 of the Company's MD&A included in its Annual Report (Exhibit IV) and Note 14 - Long-term debt of the Company's consolidated financial statements on pages 154 - 155 of Exhibit IV.
-For detailed information related to stockholder's equity, please refer to Note 16 - Shareholders' equity of the Company's consolidated financial statements on pages 156 - 158 of Exhibit IV.
+Information on the Company's capitalization and indebtedness and stockholder's equity is set forth in the Company's Annual Report (Exhibit IV).
+For detailed information related to the Company's Capital, please refer to the section entitled "Capital" on pages 61-66 of the Company's Management's Discussion and Analysis of Financial Condition and Results of Operations ("MD&A") included in its Annual Report (Exhibit IV).
+For detailed information related to the Company's indebtedness, please refer to the long-term debt and debt issuance paragraphs included in its Annual Report (Exhibit IV) and Note 13 - Long-term debt to the Company's consolidated financial statements on pages 183-184 of its Annual Report (Exhibit

+IV).
+For detailed information related to stockholder's equity, please refer to Note 15 - Shareholders' equity to the Company's consolidated financial statements on pages 185-188 of its Annual Report (Exhibit IV).